blackbhc/refactor/README.md

 2. run `cd galotfa`

-3. run `make build mode=release type=header-only`.
+3. run `make build mode=release type=library`.

    - the `mode` option can be `release` or `debug`, default is `release` which has `-O3` optimization mode.
-     `debug` make the compiled library includes debug symbols for debugging which is only useful for developers.
+     `debug` make the compiled library includes debug symbols for debugging, which is only useful for developers.
+     Note that the debug mode has some platform dependent issues, and may not work on some platforms.

    - the `type` option can be `header-only` or `library` (default).